en flag +1 214 306 68 37

 Hybrid = SaaS + on-premises

-According to this strategy, you let your customers have your product installed on-premises and also enable cloud services so that your users can take advantage of them if needed.
+According to this strategy, you let your clients have your product installed on-premises and also enable cloud services so that your users can take advantage of them if needed.
 For instance, some companies would prefer to perform their common daily tasks in the cloud while storing sensitive and private data locally.

 The costs, responsibility for data security and support service in this model all depend on how the two strategies are balanced out in your hybrid offer.
-In many cases, it’s your customers who determine this balance as each of them has individual needs for local and cloud usage.
+In many cases, it’s your clients who determine this balance as each of them has individual needs for local and cloud usage.
 If you don’t want to keep creating custom hybrid models for every client, consider offering a number of pre-made plans that address most popular user needs.

 Target audience models